-- 150 We use climate reconstructions for three variables, winter and summer SAT, PRE and SLP.
-In particular we use the gridded data sets by Luterbacher et al. (2004, 2007) for SAT and Pauling et al. (2006) for precipitation.
+170 SAT and Pauling et al. (2006) for precipitation.
 Both data sets consist of seasonal series on a $0.5^{\circ} \times 0.5^{\circ}$ regular grid over land areas of Europe.
-Similar to observations, these data sets were interpolated onto the MM5 grid prior to analysis.
-These reconstructions are based on a large variety of long instrumental series, indices from - 155 historical documentary evidence and natural proxies (see Luterbacher et al., 2004, 2007; Pauling et al., 2006, for details).
-The basis for the reconstruction is related to the use of linear methods (i.e. principal component regression).
+Similar to observations, these data sets

+- 175 is related to the use of linear methods (i.e. principal component regression).
 Despite the underlying assumptions, e.g. the stationarity of the relationship between the proxy and the climatic variable, the method is able to provide gridded fields for both, temperature and precipitation.
-Luterbacher et al. (2004, 2007) and Pauling et al. (2006) - 160 critically addressed the uncertainties and skills of their reconstructions, especially in the early period of the 16th and 17th century, when less records and only those with lower quality are available.
+Luterbacher et al. (2004, 2007) and Pauling et al. (2006) critically addressed the uncertainties and skills of their reconstructions, especially in the early period of the 16th and 17th century, when less records and - 180 only those with lower quality are available.
 Also Pauling et al. (2006) provide performance maps for their precipitation reconstruction for the reduction of error (RE) of the reconstruction.
 This allowed a rigorous assessment of the spatial pattern of skill of the reconstruction.
-An important characteristic of the reconstructed precipitation in con- - 165 trast to reconstructed temperature relates to the large spatial heterogeneity caused by a considerably shorter spatial de-correlation distance of precipitation.
-This characteristic becomes critical when attempting to reconstruct hydrological fields from a sparse network of proxy data (Gómez-Navarro et al., 2014).
+An important characteristic of the reconstructed precipitation in contrast to reconstructed temperature relates to the large spatial heterogeneity caused by a considerably shorter spatial de-correlation distance of precipitation. - 185 This characteristic becomes critical when attempting to reconstruct hydrological fields from a sparse network of proxy data (Gómez-Navarro et al., 2014).